-(a) A term note, which was subsequently refinanced in March 2022 and modified in February of 2023, requiring quarterly interest-only payments through March 2027, and quarterly principal and interest payments thereafter.
+(a) A term note, which was subsequently refinanced in March 2022, and modified in February of 2023, and refinanced in May 2024, requiring quarterly interest-only payments through March 2027, January 2029, and quarterly principal and interest payments thereafter.
 Interest is variable, based on US Prime rate minus 75 basis points with a floor rate of 3.00%.